meiwin/mod-assets/README.md

 <script src="@util.Assets.at("javascripts/jquery-1.7.1.min.js")" type="text/javascript"></script>
 ```

-If you have multiple assets routes defined, you need to provide `path` parameter
+If you have multiple assets routes defined:

 ```
 ...